sixty-north/cosmic-ray/README.md

 ## Distributed testing with Celery

-By default Cosmic Ray does all of its testing locally and serially, running only one test suite at a time.
+Cosmic Ray has a notion of *execution engines* which control the context in which tests are executed.
+The simplest execution engine performs all of the testing locally and serially, running only one test suite at a time.
 This can be too slow for many real-world testing scenarios.
-To help speed things up, Cosmic Ray supports distributed mutation testing using [Celery](http://www.celeryproject.org/) to send work to more than one machine.
+To help speed things up, Cosmic Ray supports distributed mutation testing using an engine based on [Celery](http://www.celeryproject.org/).
+This can send work to more than one machine.
 This is more complex to set up, but it makes mutation testing practical for a wider range of projects.

 To run Cosmic Ray in distributed mode, you first need to install [RabbitMQ](https://www.rabbitmq.com/).
 Cosmic Ray uses this message